opentripplanner/OpenTripPlanner/README_LOCALIZATION.md

 - **POT file** this is message template.
 It is used for creating new PO files.
 - **PO file** this is file which translators translate.
 - **json file** this is PO translated file converted to json
+- **js file** this is language file which specifies units, and time/date formats

-You must edit only PO file.
+You must edit only PO file and js file.
 POT file is created and updated automatically and json also.
 All translation files are in folder **otp-leaflet-client/src/main/webapp/i18n** .

 Adding new strings